-DRONE DRAMA: Music for the Dead 2016-2017 is an experimental-documentary video that addresses what it is to be human in the age of the drone.
-Based on the eleven chapter album and text by Berlin based American composer Sean Derrick Cooper Marquardt.
+DRONE DRAMA: Music for the Dead video 2016-2017 addresses what it is to be human in the age of the drone.
+Based on the eleven chapter album by Sean Derrick Cooper Marquardt.
 Filmed on the San Francisco Peninsula.

-Each chapter examines aspects of culture affected by local technology corporations that have driven income disparity, homelessness, environmental degradation and social upheaval on the San Francisco Peninsula for two decades.
+Each chapter examines local culture affected by corporations that drive income disparity, homelessness, environmental degradation and social upheaval on the San Francisco Peninsula for two decades.
 California is the world’s fifth largest economy.
-The state’s prosperity, derived from the wealth of early Spanish missions, the greatest WWII shipyards, and Vietnam War munitions companies, morphed into the present day military defense contracted technology corporations.
-These corporations inform communications, bio-tech medicine, social platforms, war, and the country’s infrastructure.
-It is a cautionary tale for the world.
+The state’s prosperity, derived from the wealth of early Spanish missions, the greatest WWII shipyards, and Vietnam War munitions companies, morphed into the current defense contract corporations.
+These corporations develop communications, bio-tech medicine, social platforms, military technology, and the country’s infrastructure.

 Chapter 1.
 ‘I love watching the movement of your limbs when they tremble from the wind’s gentle caress.’
-This chapter was filmed on the full moon summer solstice four hundred miles away from Aliso Canyon gas storage that was leaking a methane plume visible from space into the air for four months in 2016.
+Filmed on the full moon summer solstice four hundred miles away from Aliso Canyon gas storage that was leaking a methane plume visible from space into the air for four months in 2016.
 It was one of the worst unreported environmental disasters in U.S. history.

 Chapter 2.
 ‘Things that never die have never lived.’
 Found online war video and war explosions posted as entertainment.